 This Privacy & Cookies Policy explains how TI Media Limited and its group companies collect and use your information and how you can influence this.
 TI Media Limited is a company established in England with its registered address at 3rd Floor, 161 Marsh Wall, London E14 9AP (company number 00053626).
 This Privacy & Cookies Policy relates to websites and apps (“sites”) operated from time to time by TI Media Limited and its group companies.
 When we mention “we”, “us” or “our”, we are referring to the relevant group company responsible for processing your data.
 For the purposes of data protection law, the company operating the site on which you clicked on this Privacy & Cookies Policy will be the data controller of any personal data they collect about you.
 If you are unsure which company is the data controller, please get in touch using the details in the How to contact us section below.

-This version was last updated on 25 May 2018.
-We have updated our Privacy & Cookies Policy in order to comply with new data protection laws in the UK which will come into force on 25 May 2018.
+This version was last updated on 8 August 2019.
+We have updated our Privacy & Cookies Policy in order to comply with new data protection laws in the UK which came into force on 25 May 2018.
 Please check back regularly as we will need to make periodic changes to this policy to reflect updated guidance and requirements when they become available.

 What information do we collect about you?